metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 ## Cardinals @ Panthers

 Still not sure what to make of this Panther defense.
 Brian Burns is a star as is Jeremy Chinn.
 Does anybody else really stand out?
+What about their first-round draft picks in the secondary?

+Once again, Phil Snow with his hopeless three-man rushes.